ninjasource/exfat-slim/README.md

 - Read a file
 - List all directory entries (files and directories)
 - Check if file or directory exists
-- Support fo multiple nested directories
+- Support for multiple nested directories
 - Delete a file
 - Write a file
 - Create a directory